elenakos/Robot_framework_rest_api/README.md

 # Robot_framework_rest_api
-This repository contains a sample of testing REST API using Robot Framework.
+This repository contains a sample of testing REST API using Robot Framework and RequestsLibrary.

 All information about the API that is used in this example: https://jsonplaceholder.typicode.com/